vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 Now, we are going to [OAuth Playground][playground] of Google to retrieve a Refresh Token.
 - Step 1 : Select & authorize APIs
   - Select the scope : https://www.googleapis.com/auth/gmail.send
-- On the OAuth 2.0 parameter on the right of the screen fill both fields `OAuth Client ID` and `OAuth Client secret` with the Client ID and the Client Secret of your application defined on GCP.
+- Click on the `OAuth 2.0 configuration` button on the right of the screen and fill both fields `OAuth Client ID` and `OAuth Client secret` with the Client ID and the Client Secret of your application defined on GCP.

 <p align="center">
 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/OAuth%20Playground.JPG" width="50%">